 By the 1950s Pavlovian and Skinnerian research traditions were well established in North America, and the work of Scott and Fuller at Jackson Laboratory was under way.
 Thus, it is not surprising that research emerged investigating both conditioning procedures simultaneously, and often incorporating a developmental approach.
-In the work of these scientists, we find dogs playing a role in the development of psychology as a field; not only were dogs the subjects of several seminal papers on avoidance conditioning (e.g., Solomon & Wynne, 1953; Solomon, Kamin, & Wynne, 1953) and learned helplessness (Seligman & Overmier, 1967), but the research done with dogs helped contribute to important theoretical developments of the time (e.g., Rescorla, 1966; Solomon & Wynne, 1954).
-We first discuss William T. James and his Pavlovian mentor, Howard S. Liddell, then turn to students and collaborators of W. Horsley Gantt, before introducing new names in the field: Richard L. Solomon and his students, and Martin Shapiro.
+In the work of these scientists, we find dogs playing a role in the development of psychology as a scientific field: Not only were dogs the subjects of several seminal papers on avoidance conditioning (e.g., Solomon, Kamin, & Wynne, 1953; Solomon & Wynne, 1953) and learned helplessness (Seligman & Overmier, 1967), but the research done with dogs helped contribute to important theoretical developments of the time (e.g., Rescorla, 1966; Solomon & Wynne, 1954).
+We first discuss William T. James, a student of the Pavlovian researcher, Howard S. Liddell, then turn to several students and collaborators of W. Horsley Gantt, before introducing new names in the field: Richard L. Solomon and his students, and Martin Shapiro.

 William T. James

-Whereas most early researchers working with dogs selected dogs for practical reasons or because they had characteristics that were not unique to them, William T. James (1903 - 1998) was more interested in dogs for their own sake.
+Whereas most early researchers working with dogs selected dogs for practical reasons, or because they had characteristics that were not unique to them, William T. James (1903−1998) was more interested in dogs for their own sake (Liddell, 1938).
 His research attempted not only to answer questions of general psychological interest, but also questions specific to the understanding of dogs.
 Of the researchers discussed in this paper, it can readily be argued that James' research provided one of the most integrative programs, similar in scope to that of the Arkansas researchers, to be discussed in the following section.
-James' research spanned a considerable range of psychological domains, addressed entirely new questions in regard to dog behavior, transcended any particular methodological school, and continued for one of the longest periods of time (per Psycinfo, his first paper on dogs was published in 1933 and his last in 1971), creating one of the few cohesive research tracks from one lab working specifically on dogs.
+James' research spanned a considerable range of psychological domains, addressed entirely new questions in regard to dog behavior, transcended any particular methodological school, and continued for one of the longest periods of time (per Psycinfo, his first paper on dogs was published in 1933 and his last in 1971), creating one of the few cohesive research tracks working specifically on dogs.

-James began working with dogs when he joined an enormous project of Charles Rupert Stockard (1879-1939), an anatomist interested in the endocrine effects on morphology and behavior (Shepard, 2001).
-Stockard ran a research “farm” located at Shrub Oak in New York which housed 500 mostly purebred dogs (James, 1988; Nonidez, 1941) or the products of carefully designed crosses.
+James began working with dogs when he joined an enormous project of Charles Rupert Stockard (1879−1939), an anatomist interested in the endocrine effects on morphology and behavior (Shepard, 2001).
+Stockard ran a research “farm” located at Shrub Oak in New York which housed 500 mostly purebred dogs (James, 1988; Nonidez, 1941) and the products of carefully designed crosses.
 James conducted behavioral tests for Stockard using the conditioned reflex techniques he had learned from Liddell.
-From the research conducted at the Farm, Stockard wrote and edited an immense treatise, The Genetic and Endocrinic Basis for Differences in Form and Behavior (1941c).
-One of the chapters detailed James’ work at the Farm on conditioned salivary and avoidance (paw flexion due to shock) responses.Stockard hypothesized that breed differences, even in behavior, were due to differences in the ductless glands.
+From the research conducted at the Farm, Stockard wrote and edited an immense treatise, The Genetic and Endocrinic Basis for Differences in Form and Behavior (1941).
+One of the chapters detailed James’ work at the Farm on conditioned salivary and avoidance (paw flexion due to shock) responses.

+-----Insert Figure 8 about here-----

+Stockard hypothesized that breed differences, even in behavior, were due to differences in the ductless glands.
 Scott and Fuller (1965) critiqued Stockard’s work as promising for its time but ultimately misguided, given the inability of his experimental designs to test a Mendelian inheritance hypothesis.
-While working at the Farm, James began research on behavioral differences between various breeds of dogs, including Basset hounds, German shepherds, English bulldogs, Salukis, St. Bernards, and Terriers, as well as carefully planned crosses of these breeds.
-Given his tutelage by Liddell, much of his early work focused on differences between dogs in their response to Pavlovian conditioning procedures.
+While working at the Farm, James began research on behavioral differences between various breeds of dogs, including basset hounds, beagles, English bulldogs, German shepherds, salukis, St. Bernards, and terriers, as well as carefully planned crosses of these breeds.
+Given his tutelage by Liddell, much of James’ early work focused on differences between dogs in their response to Pavlovian conditioning procedures.
 Based on their reactions to salivary and motor conditioning experiments, James identified different typologies of dogs, similar to those developed by Pavlov (1927).